grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "That part is.
 It will get a lot more complex when we start using the filters and transducers to tune in on a contact later.
 The thing is, the ocean is never absolutely silent.
 Let's start by just listening to what we hear on the sonar where there are no specific contacts we are trying to focus in on."
 Hemi and Cassandra both remained quiet for a minute with the background sound of the ocean washing through their headphones.
 "OK Cassandra.
 What do you hear?"

 "I don't know..."
 She waved one small hand around in the air absently.
-"White noise?"
+"A hissing sound --- white noise?"

 "Almost anything could be white noise.
 Describe it with more detail than that."

 "There's... a low rumble, a bit of a swishing sound..."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Good.
-We're running on the electric motors, underwater, at a modest speed.
-That's what it sounds like when the boat is moving like that.
-Later, when we're near the surface with the diesel engines running, it'll be a lot louder and you won't be able to hear much in the water beyond the engines.
-But while we're on the electric motors, we can hear more on sonar.
-Sonar requires immagination.
+We are running on the electric motors, underwater, at a modest speed.
+That is what it sounds like when the boat is moving while submerged.
+Later, when we are near the surface with the diesel engines running, it will be a lot louder and you will not be able to hear much in the water beyond the engines.
+But while we are on the electric motors, we can hear more on sonar.

+"Sonar requires imagination.
 You have to put your mind out there in the water.
-When you hear a sound, you have to match it to an image in your head that describes how the sound could be made.
-The more detail you can imagine in the image to fit it to the sound, the more accurate your assessement of the contact will be.
-That's what makes a top sonar person."
+When you hear a sound, you have to match it to an image in your head that shows how the sound could be made.
+The more detail you can imagine in the image to fit it to the sound, the more accurate your assessment of the contact will be.
+That is what makes a top sonar person."

-Hemi pointed to the largest of a set of gauges further up the wall in front of them.
+Hemi pointed to the largest of a set of gauges further up the sonar unit in front of them.

 "Now, the gauge above the directional indicator is the main signal strength indicator.
 All those smaller gauges above that show signal strength at different frequencies, but you only need to worry about this main signal strength indicator for now.
-Watch that needle, if you see it jump, there's a significant sound out there in the water, and you'll want to listen to it and try to figure out what it is. "
+Watch that needle, if you see it jump, there is a significant sound out there in the water, and you will want to focus on it, listen to it, and try to figure out what it is. "

-"Let's see..."
+"Let us see..."
 Hemi turned the direction dial slowly.
 About a quarter of the way around the strength indicator dial moved up a little and wavered there.
-"So there's something to hear in this direction.
+"So see by the needle that there is something to hear in this direction.
 What do you hear in your headset now?"

-Cass listened, her eyes watching the signal strength indicator needle wavering like a humming bird feeding.
+Cassandra listened, her eyes watching the signal strength indicator needle wavering like a humming bird feeding.
 It was moving in response to another kind of white noise, higher pitched than the sub's engines, which she could still hear rumbling in lower frequencies.
 This sound was familiar, a washing, churning sound with an occasional rumble mixed in...
 She smiled, "it's breaking surf isn't it?"

 "Correct!
-There's a small atoll a few miles in that direction and waves are breaking on it's shore.
+There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.

-Cass closed her eyes.
+Cassandra closed her eyes.
 In her headphones she could hear a distant clicking, slow and regular.
-The clicks had a richness to them, they bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
+The clicks had a strange kind of richness to them.
+They bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
 The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so very long ago when she was a child.
 "Is that the sound dolphins make?"
 She asked.

 "Very good!
-Dolphins use active sonar, boucing sounds they make off of underwater objects to locate them.
+Dolphins use active sonar, bouncing sounds they make off of underwater objects to locate them.
 They are much better at it than we are.
 Did you notice that you could hear the dolphins in one ear slightly before the other?"

 Cassandra nodded again.

-"That's because the sonar uses two sets of microphones, one on the front of the boat, and one at the rear.
+"That is because the sonar uses a couple of sets of microphones, one on the front of the boat, and one at the rear.
 Sound coming in hits one microphone before the other, and the sonar rig puts the difference into the earphones for you.
-With practice, you can use the difference in how long it takes to estimate how far away a contact is, for instance, I can tell you these dolphins are about a third of a mile away.
+With practice, you can use the difference in how long it takes to estimate how far away a contact is, for instance, I can tell you these dolphins are about a third of a nautical mile away.
 That only works if the contact is close enough that we can hear the difference though.
-If you think about it, if a contact is farther away the sound will hit both the microphones on the bow of the _Prospect_ and the stern at basically the same time."
+If you think about it: a contact that is farther away will send out a sound that will hit both the microphones on the bow of the _Prospect_ and the stern at basically the same time."

-"OK, yah, that makes sense."
+"OK, ya, that makes sense."
 Said Cassandra, picturing the sound waves bouncing off the boat in her head.

 Hemi smiled.
 "Miss Cassandra, you may have a career ahead of you.
 Keep practicing until we surface and start the diesels later tonight.
-You won't be able to hear anything after that."
+You will not be able to hear anything after that."

 "OK Hemi.
-Thanks for the lesson."
+Thanks."

 Hemi left her there listening to the dolphins and climbed up next to Percy in the control room.